riteshkukreja/sine-wave/README.md

 ### origin
 Object describing the position of the start of the sine wave.
 Contains keys ```x``` and ```y``` for defining coordinates of the wave from the top left of the canvas.
 Default value is ```{ x: 0, y: canvas.height/2 }```.

+### fixedStart
+Boolean flag to fix the start position of wave.
+The y offset at start position will be 0.
+A damping factor will be applied to the rest of the wave depending upon the distance from the start position.
+Default value is ```false```.

+### fixedEnd
+Boolean flag to fix the end position of wave.
+The y offset at end position will be 0.
+A damping factor will be applied to the rest of the wave depending upon the distance from the end position.
+Default value is ```false```.

+### damping
+Damping factor applied to each wave y-coordinate if fixedStart or/and fixedEnd is enabled.
+Default value is ```0.5```.

 ## Building three Sine waves on the same Canvas

 ```javascript